 If a contractor is helping you with your project they have to give you a clear quote, which will help you with your budget.
 It is advisable, however, to have a contingency of 10–20 per cent to allow for the unexpected expenses that can arise when renovating older homes.
 You will also need to create a separate budget for decorating and furnishing the home once structural work is completed.

-6. Conduct a bat survey
+Conduct a bat survey

 Bats love the dark, quiet nooks and crannies in old homes — even more so if those homes have been left uninhabited for some time.
 It is a criminal offence to harm bats or disturb them when roosting, so conduct a bat survey and find out if you need to take special measures with your project.

 Research period features and safeguard them

-Over the years many period homes have been stripped of the things that make them charming.
-Beams are covered up, beautiful sash windows replaced with uPVC and original fireplaces swapped for electric alternatives.
+Over the years, many period homes have been stripped of the things that make them charming.
+Beams are covered up, beautiful original windows replaced with uPVC and original fireplaces swapped for electric alternatives.
 It is sad to see homes that have lost all of their character, but before you go about ‘restoring’ period features, remember it can be equally damaging to a home’s heritage to install what would not have been there in the first place — so do some research.

 Get to know your home, the age it was built in, and the kind of people who would have lived there — the average workers’ terraces would not have had the regalia of a Georgian townhouse, so don’t shoehorn in ornate plaster mouldings and intricately carved fireplaces.
 The best approach is to repair existing features, make the house dry and safe, and undo any well intentioned mistakes that could affect the condition of the building (such as breathable stone walls covered in impermeable waterproof coatings that cause damp).

 When it comes to getting rid of rubbish, don’t put everything in the skip — not only is that environmentally unfriendly, but you might miss out on making money from unwanted fixtures and fittings.
 A salvage yard may agree to pay for old materials and include removal as part of the deal.
 Items usually fit into four categories: salvage, sell, charity, or tip.